eyalav12/tdp/Instructions.md

 ### 5. Build and Test the Project

-To build the project install dependencies, run:
+To build the project and install dependencies, run:

 ```bash
 mvn clean install